mozilla/experimenter-docs/docs/jetstream/jetstream.md

 [statistics](https://github.com/mozilla/jetstream/blob/main/jetstream/statistics.py).
 Statistics data is written to BigQuery and later exported to GCS as JSON.

+## Tooling and metric versioning

+Jetstream ensures that results get computed consistently across the entire analysis duration of an experiment.
+It prevents sudden changes of how results are computed after tooling (such as [mozanalysis] which Jetstream depends on) or default metrics get updated by using the same versions as when the analysis initially started until the experiment completes.

+To force jetstream to use new tooling or metric versions for an experiment, there are a few options:
+* do nothing: only experiments that are launched after the new tooling release will use the most recent version of the tooling
+* use new tooling version without rerunning: install the [jetstream command line tooling](https://pypi.org/project/mozilla-jetstream/) locally and run `jetstream rerun-skip --experiment_slug=<slug>`.
+This command pretends to rerun the experiment actually re-running the queries.
+Rerunning an experiment will always force new versions to be used for experiments.
+* rerun experiment: re-running an experiment will always use the most recent version of the tooling on the rerun and update the last updated timestamps of the result tables

 ## Datasets

 The datasets that back the Experimenter results dashboards